Leftium/megakey/docs/index.md

 ### A system of 5 pseudo-modifier keys that works on standard keyboards
 - Keyboard shortcuts that don't conflict with system or app bindings.
 - Can bind `Mega` for universal cut/copy/paste/etc on both Windows (`Ctrl`) and MacOS (`Cmd`).
 (Plus `Mega` is more comfortable/ergonomic!)
-- Free to choose memorable keys like `Chaos-V` for pasting from clipboard history.
+- Opens up memorable keys like `Chaos-V` for pasting from clipboard history.
 - Especially useful for global keybindings such as those required for transcription tools and windows managers.

 MegaKey consists of two parts: